jpegleg/ocean-regulator/README.md

 [reef]
 firstip
 secondip
+thirdip
 [control-node]
 firstip
 [added-control-plane]
 secondip
+thirdip

 ```

-This will form a two node cluster with each node acting as a control plane node.
+This will form a three node cluster with each node acting as a control plane node.

 If we want to make the cluster larger, we can add more control plane or worker nodes.